marthaberner/simple-ui-router-tutorial/README.md

 ##### 3. Tying it together using UI Router

-We could wrap this next part up in tidy directive, but let's just put it right in our `app.js` to keep it simple.
+We could wrap this next part up in a tidy directive, but let's just put it right in our `app.js` to keep it simple.

-See if you can figure out this next part on your own by checking out the very last bit in this [blog post](https://medium.com/@mattlanham/authentication-with-angularjs-4e927af3a15f).
+See if you can figure out this last part on your own by checking out the very last bit in this [blog post](https://medium.com/@mattlanham/authentication-with-angularjs-4e927af3a15f).
 All you need is the last part, you're 80% there!